bamlab/dev-standards/code-quality/pull_request_template.md

 # Pull Request Template

-Every time a developer will make a pull request and a team-mate will review the work, the below points need to be checked !
+Every time a developer will make a pull request and a team-mate will review the work, the below points need to be checked!

 ## Reviewee